-Many organizations have embraced the hybrid working model as a new approach to work moving forward, with 57% of companies now offering work-from-home opportunities on a regular basis.
-However, to ensure they are equipped for the workplace of today and tomorrow, companies have needed to prioritize finding the right balance of hybrid working, where the benefits can be enjoyed without business disruption.
+Many organizations have embraced hybrid working frameworks as a new approach moving forward, with 57% of companies now offering work-from-home opportunities on a regular basis.
+However, to ensure they are equipped for the hybrid workplace of today and tomorrow, companies have needed to prioritize finding the right balance of hybrid working, where the benefits can be enjoyed without business disruption.
+They need to cover both hybrid home working and hybrid office working if they are to meet everyone’s needs.

 What are the benefits of hybrid working?